What is Sexy Summer Jobs?

 - The internship project is robust and well thought out: projects that will challenge and stimulate the intern, while helping the business build capability, improve productivity and stimulate growth are ideal.

-- Interns are paid fairly for their contribution to your business: while bootstrapping and having free interns in your business has value, we believe in offering fair remuneration in exchange for talent.
+- Interns are paid fairly for their contribution to your business: while having interns in your business has value, we believe in offering fair remuneration in exchange for talent.

-- Intern expectations are managed: please don't raise an intern's expectations of a permanent role in your business if that is unlikely to happen.
+- Intern expectations are managed: please don't raise an intern's expectations of a role in your business post-internship if this is unlikely.

 You can apply to take on an intern if you are:

 - An owner or employee of a GST-registered Dunedin-based business working within the laws of New Zealand

 - Able to show that the business has the capability and commitment to support the financial and social well-being of an intern, including sound HR and financial systems

 To apply, please complete and submit the application form online.

 If you would like to find out more about the programme, please contact Chanel O'Brien at [email protected] or phone 474 3736.

 Businesses taking part in the Sexy Summer Jobs programme are eligible for funding to help cover the costs of the intern’s remuneration.
 Funding is paid at the end of the internship once the required documentation has been submitted.